IDEATION & TEAM FORMATION

 How did Grubhub grow from a startup to a $7 billion food delivery giant?
 How did Braintree get a jump on the mobile payment market?
 The founders of those and other successful companies delve into their entrepreneurial journeys in a podcast series from the Polsky Center.
 Get inspired by their stories and listen now.

 INCUBATION & PROTOTYPING

 If you are looking for office space or a place to work on your business, the Polsky Exchange is a 34,000 square foot incubator space for startups.
-The Polsky Exchange includes a state-of-the-art fabrication and prototyping lab, which is accessible to University of Chicago faculty, staff, alumni, and students in a limited capacity during COVID-19.

 If you are looking to raise funding for your startup, the Polsky Center can help you connect with the venture capital and investor community.

 Student-led startups that are accepted into one of Polsky’s accelerator programs may be eligible for startup investment in the form of a Simple Agreement for Future Equity (SAFE).
 SAFE is a standard convertible equity investment instrument first introduced and used by Y Combinator for seed funding.
 Polsky Center programs that offer SAFE investments include all tracks of the New Venture Challenge, the Polsky Accelerator program, and the Polsky Founders’ Fund Fellowship (PF3).